Legal Commentary on Fla. Stat. § 736.1502

 Definitions.—Unless the context otherwise requires, as used in this part:

 (1) “Community property” means the property and the appreciation of and income from the property owned by a qualified trustee of a community property trust during the marriage of the settlor spouses.
-The property owned by a community property trust pursuant to this part and the appreciation of and income from such property shall be deemed to be community property for purposes of general law.
+The property owned by a community property trust pursuant to this part and the appreciation of and income from such property are community property for purposes of general law.

 (3) “Decree” means a judgment or other order of a court of competent jurisdiction.